-PRINTER
+PRINTER CRAFTSMAN PRINTERS

-CRAFTSMAN PRINTERS
+Published annually by the Texas Tech University Office of Official Publications in cooperation with the Texas Tech University School of Law

-Published annually by the Texas Tech University Office of Official Publications in cooperation with the Texas Tech University School of Law The provisions of this catalog are subject to change without notice and do not constitute a contract, express or implied, between any applicant, student, or faculty member and the Texas Tech School of Law, Texas Tech University, or the Texas Tech University System.
+The provisions of this catalog are subject to change without notice and do not constitute a contract, express or implied, between any applicant, student, or faculty member and the Texas Tech School of Law, Texas Tech University, or the Texas Tech University System.
 The School of Law is approved by the Supreme Court of Texas, the American Bar Association (ABA), and the Association of American Law Schools.
 Inquiries regarding ABA approval should be directed to the Office of the Consultant on Legal Education, Section of Legal Education and Admissions to the Bar, American Bar Association, 321 N. Clark Street, 21st Floor, Chicago, IL 60654, phone 312.988.6738.
-Inquiries regarding the accreditation status of Texas Tech University may be directed to the Southern Association of Colleges and Schools, Commission on Colleges, 1866 Southern Lane, Decatur, GA 30033-4097, phone 404.679.4501.
-All other inquiries regarding Texas Tech University should be directed to the appropriate Texas Tech office.
+Texas Tech University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees and certificates.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404.679.4500 for questions about the accreditation of Texas Tech University.
+All other inquiries regarding the university should be directed to the appropriate Texas Tech Office.
 The Texas Tech University School of Law does not discriminate on the basis of age, race, color, religion, national or ethnic origin, disability, gender, sexual orientation, or veteran status in its educational programs, admissions policies, employment policies, financial aid, and other school-administered programs.
-Inquiries regarding compliance with relevant statutes may be directed to the Office of the Ombudsman for Students, 806.742.SAFE.
+Inquiries regarding compliance with relevant statutes may be directed to the Student Resolution Center, 806.742.SAFE(7233), www.safeplace.ttu.edu.